varieties of tomatoes

 can also be introduced to the garden on infected transplants.
 It is

 always wise to practice crop rotation, even in small gardens.
-If you

 grow tomatoes in the same place year after year, you increase the